partridgep/partridgep.github.io/README.md

 ## Future Enhancements
 - Add more trivia and sources for movies
-- Writing up text for FAQ section
 - Create different border for VOD releases on delayed timeline to clearly display to user what is still a theatrical release/what has been pushed to VOD
-- Adding media queries to make webpage mobile-friendly
-- Have timeline switch in the background of movie info window when user clicks on the option, so when they X out, they see the correct timeline
-- Fix issue when sometimes clicking on poster after coming home from one of the nav links, buttons and text are greyed out and inactive, clicking on X forces page reload
-- Fix issue when clicking on poster with no image, div with text will shrink each time